yohanalee/learnCDK/README.md

 ## 1.4.
 Project Structure
 Now's a good time to open the project in your favourite IDE and explore.
-If you use VSCode, you can just type `code .` within the project directory.
+If you use VSCode, you can simply type `code .` within the project directory.

 ### 1.4.1.
 Explore your project directory
 ![](images/folder_structure.png)